-Scrappy Mechanic: Friendship-based evolutions.
-Instead of just slogging through the Elite Four a few times with an experience share to evolve a Pokemon, you need to use them and do things that increase friendship points, such as spending money on very expensive vitamins, frequent barbers in Goldenrod City or using them in battle a lot without them fainting.
+Friendship-based evolutions.
+Instead of just slogging through the Elite Four a few times with an experience share to evolve a Pokémon, you need to use them and do things that increase friendship points, such as spending money on very expensive vitamins, frequent barbers in Goldenrod City or using them in battle a lot without them fainting.
 This is especially difficult with Eevee when you're trying to get Espeon/Umbreon, due to being a weak Pokemon with a limited movepool if you wanted to attempt the latter.

 Roaming legendaries, detailed above.

-The Pokegear could be used to record trainers' numbers, allowing for rematches and useful information... but most of the time, the trainers simply called you to tell you about irrelevant personal news like failing to capture a Pidgey.
+The Pokégear could be used to record trainers' numbers, allowing for rematches and useful information... but most of the time, the trainers simply called you to tell you about irrelevant personal news like failing to capture a Pidgey.
 And you had to listen to the stupid message.
 The phone calls being random, infrequent and beyond your control make matters much worse.
 The remakes at least offer you the chance to ignore the call by picking something else on the menu or entering a different area.

-Whitney, and her evil milk-drinking Miltank can throw you in loop if you don't know what to expect.
+Zig-zagged with Whitney, her evil milk-drinking Miltank can throw you in loop if you don't know what to expect.
 Even more painfully, it can hit through Ghost-types in HeartGold/SoulSilver.
 Averted/downplayed, however, if you did the in-game trade for a female Machop in the Goldenrod Dept Store or train a Geodude high enough level to learn Selfdestruct, which greatly reduces the effectiveness of Miltank's movesets.
 Also helps that with all that gimmick, none of Whitney's Pokémon knows a move that counters their type weakness.